 While we can’t wait to see you, we understand and respect the travel restriction in place right now.
 But that doesn’t mean we can’t keep dreaming of brighter days, right?!
-For Atlantic Canadians looking to plan a Charlottetown getaway, please check out our Ultimate Staycation & 2020 Experience Guide HERE.
+For Atlantic Canadians looking to plan a Charlottetown fall getaway, please check out our Ultimate 2020 Vacation Guide HERE.
 For those a bit further away looking for inspiration for a future trip, order our 2020 Official Travel Guide and get ready to bust out your sticky notes.
-And to start planning your very own PEI “staycation” (it’s so hot right now), feel free to explore our site, watch our videos, and stay in touch on Facebook or Instagram.
+And for anyone else interested in planning your very own fall vacation, feel free to explore our site, watch our videos, and stay in touch on Facebook or Instagram.

 An official global travel advisory is in effect: Canadians are being asked to avoid all non-essential travel outside Canada until further notice.